Risk Management

 Manage business risk with SigmaQu AI Risk Tracker

-Every founder knows the feeling: a flash of intuition, a gut instinct that guides a crucial decision.
+Every manager knows the feeling: a flash of intuition, a gut instinct that guides a crucial decision.
 This inherent entrepreneurial spirit, while powerful, often serves as the primary compass for navigating the complex waters of business.
 For many, this reliance on 'gut feel' is a badge of honour, a testament to their experience and vision.
 However, this deeply ingrained approach, while seemingly efficient in the short term, frequently leads to a predictable cycle of emotional decision-making, missed opportunities, and an exhausting pattern of constant firefighting.
 Instead of building strategic growth, businesses become trapped in a reactive mode, struggling to keep pace with an ever-changing market.

 Why Intuition Alone Isn't Sustainable in Today's Business Landscape